Man Utd manager latest: Ole Gunnar Solskjaer, Michael Carrick contacted over interim manager position

 Fletcher himself is a contender for the interim role, but United's hierarchy have viewed him as a promising option for the future, because of his lack of first-team coaching experience right now.
 Nevertheless, we've been told Fletcher has always been close with United's players, and the squad has been impressed by the early work he has done with them so far, with morale around the camp pretty high.

-Wilcox has already had conversations with former Old Trafford favourites Michael Carrick and Ole Gunnar Solksjaer about the interim head coach position, with both seen as good possibilities to come into a club they know well.
+Wilcox has already had conversations with former Old Trafford favourites Carrick and Solskjaer about the interim head coach position, with both seen as good possibilities to come into a club they know well.
 Both are currently out of work and available without the need to pay compensation.

 Glasner, Howe speak on United links